paulstansifer/convert-nonogram/README.md

 ![Screenshot of a GUI editor](screenshot.png)

+*Spot an uninvasive change that makes the solver able to solve the puzzle!*

 It's still pretty janky, but it's also the most powerful such tool I know of.
 In particular, it can offer suggestions for how to make an unsolveable puzzle solveable!

 ## Features